connexcs/docs/docs/customer/main.md

 ConnexCS comes with Email and SMS included for your customers.

 1. Select multiple customers using the tickbox selector on the left side of each row.
-2. Click on "Send" at the top right then choose email email or SMS.
+2. Click on "Send" at the top right then choose email or SMS.
-3. Once completed the message will be send out.
+3. Once completed the message will be sent.

 !!! note "Custom Email Servers."
     You can change the Email Server and SMS.
 Settings from Setup > Settings.